isdahami/final-project-N315/README.md

 - Isaac Hamilton
 - set up initial project, all the base folders
 - created the initial MVC model in the app and model folder
+- styled the nav/footer and made it responsive
 - styled the home page and made it responsive
 - styled the your recipe page and made it responsive
 - styled the view recipe page and made it responsive